Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-assembly.md

 ## Flye is a long-read assembler

-> ## Hint
+> ## Important
-> Important: Make sure you're still logged into your cloud instance.
-If you can't remember how to log on, visit [https://cloud-span.github.io/nerc-metagenomics03-qc-assembly/01-QC-quality-raw-reads/index.html).
+> Make sure you're still logged into your cloud instance.
+If you can't remember how to log on, visit [the instructions from earlier today](https://cloud-span.github.io/nerc-metagenomics03-qc-assembly/01-QC-quality-raw-reads/index.html).
-{: .bash}
 {: .callout}